 Among other things, the clear coat was melting off the old Dodge Dakota truck, and while it’s likely a factory issue, sitting outdoors certainly hasn’t helped.

 So once the newer truck came home, I wanted to park it inside the garage workshop SO bad.
 But with not an extra inch to spare space wise, I talked myself out of it.
 I just didn’t see it happening.

 That’s when I started to price out potentially building a workshop in my backyard.
 But after hearing how much a new workshop would cost, I didn’t want to take out savings or a loan at this stage of the game.
 I’m planning for travel and retirement!

 And that’s when my eyes turned towards my overstuffed single car garage workshop one more time.
 With MUCH hesitation.

 With 15+ years of stuff buried in that workshop, for me to be able to park in there would be nothing short of a miracle!

-But after sketching out a plan and rethinking things through, I did actually come up with an idea that I think could allow me to not only have a workshop fully ready to work in, I could also park in there too!
+But after sketching out a plan and rethinking things through, I did actually come up with a garage workshop idea that I think could allow me to not only have a workshop fully ready to work in, I could also park in there too!

 Wanna get more space out of your own garage of ANY size?
-Here’s how:
+Get ready for some major inspiration, because here’s exactly how: